 Materials: Ochre-beige painted round base with a big built-in switch in the middle.
 Metal goose-neck (iron) inside a brown flexible plastic tube.
 Two brown plastic lids, one on top, one for the switch.
 Cast iron counterweight inside the base.
 Ochre-beige painted round aluminium lampshade.
 Bakelite E27 socket.

 Electricity: 1 x E27 bulb, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Walter Hustadt GmbH & Co.
 KG Leuchten, Am Schindellehm 7-9, 59755 Arnsberg, Germany.

 Other versions: Made in several colours.
 This one is model V3925/01.
 Some variations of this lamp were also made with a different lampshade.
 Also a brass version was produced.

 This desk lamp was also sold by the Dutch company Herda.

 Hustadt-Leuchten was founded in September 1962 as Walter Hustadt GmbH & Co.
 KG Leuchten.
 Not much is know about it.
 The company officially ended business in may 2014.
 It went bankrupt some 5 years before.
 Hustadt-Leuchten always produced high quality lights.
 You can find a few lamps on this website.

 Klaus Hempel designed several lamps for Hustadt-Leuchten.
 He also designed beautiful lamps for the famous Gebr.
 Kaiser & Co.
 Leuchten, company, also from Germany.

-This Klaus Hempel desk lamp was used as a prop in the 2018 neo-noir thriller film Terminal.
+A Klaus Hempel desk lamp was used as a prop in the 2018 American neo-noir thriller film Terminal.
 Starring Margot Robbie, Simon Pegg and Mike Myers.